Umuzi-org/ACN-syllabus/content/topics/linux/intro-to-bash/_index.md

 http://korflab.ucdavis.edu/bootcamp.html

-This covers some of the same material as "Conquoring the command line".
+This covers some of the same material as "Conquering the command line".
 If you understand all this then you are in a good place :)

 ## Next level Ninja stuff

-One of the really awesome things about Linux is that it can be customized!
+One of the really awesome things about Linux is that it can be customised!

 If you want to be even faster and more awesome then there are a few extra tools you'll need.
 If you install this stuff now and just get used to using it then it will save you time and impress your friends ;)